 d.
 Global Hosting Locations:

 It’s essential to search for VPS hosting provider with multiple global locations to distribute static content globally, reducing latency and enhancing overall site speed.
-View our VPS hosting locations in Europe, USA and Canada.
+View our VPS hosting locations: Europe VPS, USA VPS and Canada VPS.

 2. Drupal Optimization